Discover the new look and new menu at Yo! Sushi in Selfridges, Birmingham, with tips for first time visitors as well.

 So when Yo!
 Sushi invited me to visit their new restaurant in Selfridges Birmingham, I didn’t take long to accept the invitation.
 They’ve actually had a restaurant in Selfridges for quite a few years, and it’s one that I’ve visited on several occasions.

 But if you’ve never been to a Yo!
 Sushi restaurant before, you might not be completely sure about how to order the food.
 It’s not like most restaurants you see!
 Read on to find out how to order food at Yo!
 Sushi.

 Pin this Post for later…

 But when they moved to a new location within the store, the restaurant got a swish new look, and an exclusive Selfridges menu.
-I met up with Mark when he finished work one evening last week, and we paid Yo!
-Sushi a visit for dinner.

 A new look for the new Yo!
 Sushi restaurant